Ready to see Nutshell in action?

 A good homepage is also optimized for easy navigation.
 Visitors should be able to follow whichever path appeals to them most without being confused by tons of options and offers—save those for the lower (in the funnel) pages.

 Lastly, the homepage needs clear CTAs so visitors don’t hit a dead end.
 The first CTAs should be placed after the value propositions, roughly in the center of the page.
-The second CTAs go at the bottom of the page so that visitors don’t have to scroll back just to continue on the website.
+The second CTAs go at the bottom of the page so visitors don’t have to scroll back just to continue on the website.
 If your page is small, stick with one CTA at the end.

 Bonus: Check out this handy guide to landing page builders.